benjaminheng/knowledge-base/content/about-this-knowledge-base.md

 I'm happy with how my up/down keyboard navigation turned out.
 I had to take care of a few edge cases, but the end result is quite pleasing.

+## Deployment

+The knowledge base is version controlled using Git and hosted on GitHub.
+It's hosted on [Netlify](https://www.netlify.com/).
+Netlify also handles automatic deployment whenever I push to master.
+I use [Netlify CMS](https://www.netlifycms.org/) to provide a web interface for editing posts, though 95% of the time I'm using my `kb` tool + vim to do so instead.